-Mary I or Bloody Mary
+Mary I, Bloody Mary

 Who was Mary I or Bloody Mary?

-She was the only child born of the ill-fated marriage of Henry VIII and his first wife Catherine of Aragon who survived to adulthood.
+Mary was the only child born of the ill-fated marriage of Henry VIII and his first wife Catherine of Aragon who survived to adulthood.
 Her younger half-brother, Edward VI, succeeded Henry in 1547.
 When Edward became mortally ill in 1553, he attempted to remove Mary from the line of succession because of religious differences.

 On his death, their cousin Lady Jane Grey was at first proclaimed queen.
 Mary assembled a force in East Anglia and successfully deposed Jane, who was ultimately beheaded.
 In 1554, Mary married Philip of Spain, becoming queen consort of Habsburg Spain on his accession in 1556.